Michi stood as the world around her blurred into view. There was pain, there was suffering, and then there was this.

 Michi moaned as her eyes fluttered from the strange, enjoyable pain that washed over her.
 Her lower half up to just beneath her sternum coated over with fresh skin, and this felt good, addictive, like a powerful drug, but that sensation was just a pleasant byproduct of what she really needed, to be whole again.
 She sensed she needed to be whole again in order to find a way out, and she was already halfway there.

 “More…” she said to herself.

 She understood now.
 The two she had preyed upon were not dead, no. They had gone elsewhere, to the lake of fire, and they would suffer in there before they were taken out and tortured elsewhere.
 That was how things worked down here.

 She needed more, though.
 There was a way out, and she knew this for a fact now, but she needed more, because there was indeed a way out.
 She had a metaphorical path to follow in order to get there, and she would follow it, because she was, if anything, methodical.

 Michi looked back towards the lake.
 Lightning crashed across the orange-black sky above, a crackling of raw, purple electricity that briefly lit up the immeasurable surroundings of this terrible plane.

-There, in that raw light, was the king of this place, a shape so large and so dark that it was indescribable in measured thought, and in its huge, ebon and clawed right hand was a steel cup, an enormous drinking mug that it dipped into the burning lake, that endless lake of fire it effortlessly waded through.
+There, in that raw light, was the king of this place, a shape so large and so dark that it was indescribable in measured thought, and in its huge, ebon and clawed right hand was a black, wrought-iron cup, an enormous drinking mug that it dipped into the burning lake, that endless lake of fire it effortlessly waded through.